rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

 We also should specify the default state.
 This is the state that the animation will start at and the one that it will return to when other states finish.
 In our case, this will be the idle state.

+Also in the :code:`shared.py` file, add the following code:

 .. code-block:: python